censevasta/terraform/devops/class-notes/docker/docker-image-basic-operations/README.md

 # Dockerfile contents

-- Both of the `Dockerfile` files are working.
+- All of the three `Dockerfile` files are working.

 - Compare them